oa-labs/arc-ai-digital-ocean/bots/slack/TROUBLESHOOTING.md

 - Error: "Model not found" or similar

 **Solution:**
-The Responses API supports the same models as Chat Completions.
-Verify your model name:
+Verify your model name is supported by DigitalOcean AI:
 - ✅ `gpt-4o-mini` (recommended)
 - ✅ `gpt-4o`
 - ✅ `gpt-4-turbo`